jungch/sest/example/sEst_example.md

 ```
 ![plotSexEstimation, using wider beta-value intervals](figure/unnamed-chunk-10-1.png)

-Although the default beta-value intervals and that in the example above uses a fixed value for the increment, the increment value can vary.
-E.g., something like 'beta.intervals.X = c(0, 0.2, 0.4, 0.5, 0.6, 0.8, 0.10)' is possible.
-Users can change the intervals of detection p-value too by modifying 'p.intervals.X' or 'p.intervals.Y.'.
+Although the beta-value intervals in this example use a fixed value for the increment, the increment value can vary.
+E.g., something like 'beta.intervals.X = c(0, 0.2, 0.3, 0.4, 0.5, 0.6, 0.8, 1.0)' is possible.
+Users can change the intervals of detection p-value too by using 'p.intervals.X' and/or 'p.intervals.Y.' options.